• Customermates logo

 Webhooks

-Subscribe to CRM events, verify signatures, and debug failed deliveries.
+Subscribe to CRM events, verify signatures, debug failed deliveries, and the full event catalog in one place.

-TL;DR — Pick events, give us an HTTPS URL, we POST JSON there every time something changes.
+Pick events, give us an HTTPS URL, we POST JSON there every time something changes.
 Re-send failed deliveries from the UI or through MCP.
 Verify signatures with HMAC-SHA256 over the raw body.
+Every event with its payload shape is listed at the bottom of this page.

 Why webhooks